samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 This will fill the database with a list of books.
 In case you want to have a fresh start, you can un-comment the first two lines.
 Since shelf depends on book model, that one needs to be deleted first.
 Then all the existing books can be deleted, leaving only newly created books.
 Needless to say **this can cost you** dearly if you run it in production.

-Now that the database is ready, you can tell your app that such a model exists and how to respond to users when they ask for it.
+Now that the database is ready, you can exit out of the shell within the container.

+Time to tell your app that models are ready and how to respond to users when they ask for it.

 ### Authentication Helpers